 At the completion of each routine facility inspection, housekeeping or maintenance issues identified will be provided to the Peterson AFB Water Quality Program Manager for corrective action.
 The results of the routine facility inspection shall be included in Appendix I of this SWPPP.

 Based on the results of the routine facility inspections, Peterson AFB must implement corrective actions and potentially modify this SWPPP as described in Section 4.0 of this SWPPP.
-If the inspection identifies BMPs that need to be modified or if additional BMPs are necessary, implementation must be completed before the next anticipated storm event (if practicable), but not more than 45 days after completion of the inspection.
+If the

 Monthly Facility Inspections during Deicing Season